 Identifying a Child

 Surviving the wait is often the most difficult part of the process for prospective adoptive parents.
 Once a match is made, it can seem like an eternity before the child is born or families are permitted to travel.
 For domestic adoption in Idaho, once the child is born, consent may be given at any time.
-According to Idaho Law § 16-1510A, the birth mother may make the decision to give consent if she is unmarried and the birth father has neither come forward and expressed an interest to raise the child nor registered with the Idaho Putative Father Registry via the Vital Statistics Unit of the Department of Health and Welfare.
-In the event that neither of these take place, the father’s parental rights will be deemed to have been waived, and no notice of the adoption proceedings will be issued to him.
-Written consent to the adoption must take place before an authorized officer, district judge, or a court magistrate.
+According to Idaho Law § 16-1510A, the birth mother may decide to give consent if she is unmarried and the birth father has neither come forward and expressed an interest to raise the child nor registered with the Idaho Putative Father Registry via the Vital Statistics Unit of the Department of Health and Welfare.
+If neither of these takes place, the father’s parental rights will be deemed to have been waived, and no notice of the adoption proceedings will be issued to him.
+Written consent to the adoption must take place before an authorized officer, district judge, or court magistrate.
 Once consent has been given, it becomes irrevocable.

 Welcoming a new child into your home and heart takes some adjustment.
 Regardless of whether a family adopts domestically, from foster care, or internationally, a state-licensed social worker will follow-up with the family for at least six months.
-The purpose of these post-placement visits is to assess how the family is adjusting, offer tips to help ease the transition and to measure the child’s development and milestones.
-For families adopting internationally, these post-placement visits may last over the course of a number of years.
+The purpose of these post-placement visits is to assess how the family is adjusting, offer tips to help ease the transition, and measure the child’s development and milestones.
+For families adopting internationally, these post-placement visits may last over the course of several years.
 Remember, post-placement visits are an important way for foreign countries to ensure their children are in good hands.